 When it comes to edible insects and the consumption of foods that are based on processed insects, an exciting question arises: Would vegetarians eat insects?

-First, we at bugsolutely feel obligated to provide some brief information on the subject of edible insects to provide a proper introduction to the following discussion.
 Insects are consumed by almost 80% of the non-western countries.
-They are seen as healthy and sustainably protein source with great nutritious values.
+They are seen as a healthy, sustainable and nutritious protein.
 When thinking about edible insects, most people might think of the insect as a whole at first.
 Today, however, there are numerous products in which insects are processed without perceiving them apparently, like pasta, cereal/protein bars, chips/crisps, so called ‘Bug Burgers’, hummus-style dips and many other foods.
 The thing that makes these insects foods so unique and compelling is the fact that, in contrast to cows, insects require about 1000 times less water and 100 times less food, grow quickly, and yet are rich in proteins and nutrition.

-Back to the original question.
 There are several reasons why a person becomes a vegetarian.
-Some decide to not eat meat for sustainability reasons and the environmental welfare of the planet.
+Some decide not to eat meat for sustainability reasons and the environmental welfare of the planet.
 Some believe that eating meat is unhealthy or that the taste of meat is disgusting.
-Others resign from the consumption of meet out of ethical reasons, and yet others find the thought of eating a cute chicken or a cow with true eyes repulsive.
-And there are more, all understandable and legit.
-But given the information above, are all these reasons also valid for the consumption of insects?
+Others resign from the consumption of meet for ethical reasons, and yet others find the thought of eating a cute chicken or a cow repulsive.
+Are all these reasons also valid for the consumption of insects?
 Who could answer this question better than the vegetarian population?

 A total of 227 people participated in the study which was a short online questionnaire based on the subject of edible insects.
-It was the aim of the survey to find an answer to the question, if vegetarians would eat insects.
+The aim of the survey was to guage vegetarian opinion on entomophagy.
 During a period of six weeks participants were able to voluntarily complete the questionnaire.
-The only criteria to be included in the study was being vegetarian, regardless from origin, age, gender or occupation.
-Although the study was advertised for vegetarians only, 44 people had to be excluded from the final dataset because they did not meet the inclusion criteria (being vegetarian).
-After that, a dataset of 183 people was left for data analysis.
-In the following paragraphs I will outline the most important and interesting outcomes of the study followed by a brief discussion about their possible meaning.
+The only criteria to be included in the study was being vegetarian, regardless of origin, age, gender or occupation.
+44 people had to be excluded from the final dataset because they did not meet the inclusion criteria (being vegetarian).
+A dataset of 183 people was left for data analysis.

-Most participants of the study where female.
+Most participants of the study were female.
 The majority of them, both female and male, were between the age 18-29.
-Only a small minority of the participants was younger than 18 and the same applies to the age groups above 29.
-However, it stands out that only a few people of higher age (40 and above) participated in the study.
+Only a small minority of the participants were younger than 18 and the same applies to the age groups above 29.

-From the total amount of 183 participants the majority of both, female (115) and male (30), never had eaten insects.
-That left a minority of 37 individuals that ever tried eating insects during their lives.
+From the total amount of 183 participants the majority of both, female (115) and male (30), had never eaten insects.
+That left a minority of 37 individuals that had tried eating insects.
 In response to the question of whether the participants had ever eaten insects, the 145 individuals that answered ‘no’ were asked if they would consider eating insects in the future.
 The results show that again, the majority of both, female and male individuals would not consider eating insects.
 However, 33female and 12male participants can imagine trying insects at some point.
-In summary, it can be said that 88 of the 183 participants in the study have already eaten insects or would try them in the future.
-Expressed as a percentage that would be 48.09% of the participants.
+In summary, it can be said that 88 of the 183 (48.09%) participants in the study have already eaten insects or would try them in the future.

-Finally, the questionnaire tried to capture the reasons why participants decided to not eat meat and for what reasons they would consider eating insects and insect-based products.
-It has been decided to not distinguish between female and male participants because it was possible to choose more than one answer with these questions.
-Most people have decided not to eat meat because they do not like the idea of eating an animal, closely followed by being a vegetarian for sustainability reasons and not eating meat out of ethical reasons.
+Finally, the questionnaire tried to capture the reasons why participants decided not to eat meat and for what reasons they would consider eating insects and insect-based products.
+Most vegetarians decide not to eat meat because they do not like the idea of eating an animal, closely followed by being a vegetarian for sustainability reasons and not eating meat out of ethical reasons.
 Much further behind are health-related reasons and the taste of meat.
 When it comes to the question for what reasons people would consider insects or insect-based products the majority answered that they would consider it due to benefits to sustainability and the environmental welfare of the planet, closely followed by the high protein of insects, the curiosity to try them and for their nutritious values.
 Fewer participants would try insects for the taste or other imaginable reasons.